Academy Bus Lines: Other contract operations

 Under contract to Rutgers University, Academy Bus operated the campus shuttles for the New Brunswick and Piscataway campuses under a 10-year contract, until June 30, 2011, after which time First Transit Services, Inc. took over operations of the Rutgers Campus Buses.
-Academy has filed a lawsuit against the University over the loss of the contract.
+Academy has filed a lawsuit against the university over the loss of the contract.
 Despite the loss of shuttle operations, the company continues to provide the chartered bus operations used for tours and other events.

 Academy operates Columbia Transportation for Columbia University, using both Columbia-branded transit buses and Academy-branded coaches.

 Academy continues to run a separate operation in New York City for New York University and various operations for universities in southern Connecticut and around Boston.
 Also, Academy Bus operates long-term parking shuttles around Newark Liberty Airport under contract to the Port Authority of New York and New Jersey using Port Authority-owned and branded Orion VII buses.

 In January 2014, Academy began operation of the SIM23 and SIM24 (formerly X23 and X24) routes between Manhattan and Staten Island, formerly operated by the now bankrupt Atlantic Express.
 These routes were subsidized by and operated under contract to the New York City Economic Development Corporation.
-Effective January 3, 2022, operations of the two routes transferred to the MTA, with minor changes to the operating times and routing.
+On January 3, 2022, operations of the two routes transferred to the MTA, with minor changes to the operating times and routing.

 As of October 1, 2014, Academy operates the MTA Maryland Commuter Express routes #410, #411, & #420 under contract to and using MTA Maryland owned buses.
 The #820 was also awarded by MTA Maryland and began operations on July 1, 2015.